ekspla/xoss_sync/README.md

 It seems that the client's request of changing from 1M to 2M is not handled appropriately in the XOSS-G+ software as specified in the Bluetooth Core
 Spec.
 This is similar to the case of unfunctional `Data Packet Length Extension (DLE) = True` (BLE 4.2) as described in Notes 1 & 2.

-~~I am not sure if these problems are solved in the latest models.~~ It seems that DLE is supported in XOSS NAV (aka Chen) and Cycplus M2.
+~~I am not sure if these problems are solved in the latest models.~~ It seems that DLE is supported in XOSS NAV and Cycplus M2.

 ## Appendix
 [A DIY Battery Replacement](https://github.com/ekspla/xoss_sync/blob/main/reference/batt_replacement.md)